FC Bayern Football Schools & Partnerships

 FC Bayern Youth Cup

 The FC Bayern Youth Cup is the world's biggest and oldest international youth football tournament series carried out by a football club.
-The tournament took place for the first time in 2012 and has been conducted eight times since its start.
+In 2012 the tournament took place for the first time and has been conducted eight times since its start.
 From 2013 to 2016, a team from Japan took part in the FC Bayern Youth Cup.
 In 2016, the Japanese team achieved the 4th place with players aged between 14 and 16 years.

 The tournament was implemented together with partner Yingli Solar and benefited the youth in the prefectures of Miyagi Iwate and Fukushima, which were hit hardest by the earthquakes, the tsunami and the subsequent nuclear disaster in 2011.